-Located about three hours from both Albany and Syracuse, the Essex Chain of Lakes is the ideal distance for a weekend spent paddling this beautiful little chain.
-At least one bed & breakfast is available at Newcomb, along with the Adirondacks Park Visitor Interpretive Center, now under management of the SUNY College of Environmental Science and Forestry.
+Located about two hours north of Albany, the Essex Chain of Lakes is the ideal distance for a weekend spent paddling this beautiful little chain.
+At least one bed & breakfast is available at Newcomb, along with the Adirondacks Park Visitor Interpretive Center, now under management of the SUNY College of Environmental Science and Forestry (ESF).
 Located in the upper Hudson region of the Adirondacks Park, the Interpretive Center offers boardwalks and nature trails among bogs, swamps, forests, old-growth hemlocks, streams and lakes along with maps and information on all the park has to offer.

 Newcomb features several nearby hiking trails, mountain bike routes, a golf course and other outdoor activities.
 Located on the Hudson River, the town offers a public beach, and local businesses rent canoes and kayaks.
 Outfitters arrange whitewater rafting on the Hudson and hiking trips into the surrounding mountains.
 Santanoni Great Camp and the Santanoni Preserve are nearby and offer a variety of nature activities along with tours of one of the earliest of the Adirondacks Great Camps.
 Several campgrounds, small resorts and private rental lodgings are available near Newcomb.
 The small Hudson River Information Center contains a museum featuring the early days of logging history and the uses of the river during early settlement.

 More information on the Essex Chain of Lakes is eagerly awaited.
 Meanwhile, visitors are welcome to come and tramp the now-open forest roads and hike or paddle the lovely lakes and ponds in the chain.
 Plan to be one of the first to view this beautiful and long-hidden gem of the Adirondacks.

 *No statistics are yet available for this chain of lakes.